Weak economic data and corporate results peg back European shares

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Francesco Canepa and Blaise Robinson; Editing by Robin Pomeroy)
+Today's European research round-up (Additional reporting by Francesco Canepa and Blaise Robinson; Editing by Louise Ireland)